agusnt/dotfiles/config/nvim/README.md

 # How to install

-I know that you are using the latest version of Debian stable.
+I know that you are using the latest version of Debian Trixie.

+This should work with the NVIM 0.10, when nvim 0.11 hits de Debian repository (even backports) I will update to it.

 ## Before anything